 Your Grocery Store

-I love scouting out the farmers’ market whenever possible to find unique produce to incorporate for snacks and meals.
-This is a great way to keep things fresh and exciting, allowing you to focus on all the wonderful things you can eat vs. can’t.
+I love scouting out the farmers' market whenever possible to find unique products to incorporate into snacks and meals.
+This is a great way to keep things fresh and exciting, allowing you to focus on all the wonderful things you can eat vs. can't.

 Aside from the obvious Pinterest, here a few other cool places to find AIP friendly snack recipes:

 Firstly, this a very active and fun group of more than 95k members.
 Secondly, there are tons of great ideas, recipes, and questions to keep you busy for hours.

 If you're looking for something specific, you can just use the search function to find it.
 For example, if you searched "snacks," you'd find several lengthy discussions with everyone offering their favorite go-to AIP snack recipes and tips.

 This is a meal planning app/service that provides easy AIP snack recipes and meal recipes in a very organized fashion.
 Additionally, you can add recipes from around the web and it'll incorporate them into your meal plan and shopping list.